SouchenOu/cpp-modules/README.md

 In the above snippet, fcnPtr is a pointer to a function that has no parameters and returns an integer. fcnPtr can point to any function that matches this type.

-      +Assigning a function to a function pointer:
+📫Assigning a function to a function pointer:

 Function pointers can be initialized with a function (and non-const function pointers can be assigned a function).
 In the above example, we have used foo directly, and it has been converted to a function pointer.
 Like with pointers to variables, we can also use &foo to get a function pointer to foo.